UIBK-DPS-DC/Cirrina-UseCases/smart-factory/README.md

 - `simulation-server`: Contains the HTTP server application used by both the Cirrina and Sonataflow versions of the smart factory use case.
 Has endpoints for all required service types (IoT, Edge and Cloud) which simulate appropriate responses.
 - `swf-smart-factory`: Contains the Sonataflow version of the smart factory use case, a [Quarkus](https://quarkus.io/)-based Java application.
+Also contains instructions on how to run the Sonataflow version of the use case.

 ## Use Case Description

-The smart factory use case includes conveyor belts, robotic arms, and camera systems within the Edge-IoT domain, and monitoring and assembly management in the Cloud domain to fully model a production line.
+The smart factory use case includes conveyor belts, robotic arms, and camera systems within the Edge-IoT domain, and monitoring and assembly management in the Cloud domain to fully model a simulated production line.

 One of the main components of the use case is a conveyor belt which includes the nested state machines camera system and two photoelectric sensors (One at the start of the belt and one at the end of the belt).
 The photoelectric sensors